Grand Park: Significant events

 The park is host to Los Angeles' first free major public New Year's Eve celebration, shortened to "N.Y.E.L.A.".
 The first edition was held December 31, 2013 – January 1, 2014.
 The first event, which included food trucks, art installations, light shows, concert stages, drew an estimated 25,000 spectators.

 Every year since, at 11:55 pm, a light projection show is displayed onto the side of Los Angeles City Hall and other municipal buildings, displaying visual art before ultimately counting down to midnight with the crowd.
 The art is in collaboration with The LA Music Center.
 It is intended to become an annual celebration, with the hope that it would rival other major cities' festivities in years to come.
 So much so they added fireworks in 2015–16 celebration.
 By the sixth annual (2018–19) event, Grand Park + The Music Center's N.Y.E.L.A. drew over 50,000 guests.
 Doubling its inaugural event attendance.
 Aloe Blacc was the featured artist in 2018–19.

 On August 30–31, 2014, Jay Z's Labor Day Made in America Festival was held in Grand Park featuring, Imagine Dragons, John Mayer, Kanye West, and many other performers.

 An Armenian genocide memorial opened in September 2016.

 The music video for "Play That Song" by Train was partly filmed in front of the Arthur J. Will Memorial Fountain, as was the 2003 Miller Lite commercials "Catfight" and the films Pretty Woman and 500 Days of Summer.

 On September 22, 2019, Armenia's Prime Minister Nikol Pashinyan held a rally at the park that was attended by around 10,000 Armenian Americans.

 On July 4, 2023, due to restrictions on fireworks in Downtown Los Angeles, Gloria Molina Grand Park began hosting drone shows.

-During the 2028 Summer Olympics the park will serve as a venue for the marathon, race walk and road cycling.